MoonDevelopmentsLLC/Moonala-Web-Browser/README.md

 ---

+🙌 Contributing

+Moonala thrives on community.
+Bug fixes, feature ideas, docs updates, etc — all welcome.
+Start by checking issues or join discussions.
+No issue is unworthy of sharing, theres no shame in mistakes here.

+When contributing code, try to meet these ideals :
+Designed for dreamers.
+Built for researchers.
+Protected for everyone.
+Safe for the family.

+⭐️ Support the Mission

+If you like Moonala and believe in private, user-first software:

+    Star ⭐ this repo

+    Share Moonala with others

+    Join Discussions around the web!

+---

 📝 Temporary License Details

 Without a license, no commercial use, no redistribution, regardless of license no abuse of code for ill gained profit or theft.
 Licensing is available if you plan to make money off of it.
 If you absolutely must use the code and feel you aren't using enough of it to pay for it, please include a clear easy to find attribution leading to Moonala.com, thats fair, right?